BendyLand/BendyLand/README.md

 👀 I’m mostly interested in software systems programming, specifically surrounding internal tooling and/or language design.
  - I also think game development is pretty neat.

-🌱 I’m currently learning the fundamentals of programming and general computer science on my own.
+🌱 I’m currently learning how to program on my own.
 (I may not have a CS degree, but luckily I do have one in education.)
  - I have a habit of trying out very simple programs in several languages before moving onto something harder.
- - Right now, my favorite langauges to use are Rust, Swift, Scala, Go, C, C++, F#, Lua, Julia, and Python.
+ - Right now, my favorite langauges to use are Rust, Go, C, C++, F#, Lua, and Python.
- - Besides those, I have tried (at least a little) C#, Elixir, JS, TS, Clojure, Kotlin, Groovy, Ruby, Gleam, Odin, Zig, and PHP.
+ - Besides those, I have tried (at least a little) C#, Elixir, JS, TS, Clojure, Scala, Kotlin, Swift, Groovy, Julia, Ruby, Gleam, Odin, Zig, and PHP.

 📫 You can reach me at ben.d.landrette@gmail.com.

-😄 Pronouns: he/him, they/them, it/that, hey you...
-(I'll answer to most things if you have my attention.)
+😄 Pronouns: he/him

 ⚡ Fun fact: I'm a twisty puzzles enthusiast.
 My "Sunday crossword" equivalent is:
  - 2x2 > 3x3 > 4x4 > 5x5 Rubik's cubes, followed by